siinghd/go-lang/07-arrays-slices-structs/README.md

 # Part 2: Slices

-## Introduction

-This tutorial provides an in-depth look at slices in Go, a key data structure for flexible and efficient data management.
-We'll cover everything from basic usage to advanced techniques and common pitfalls.

 ## What Are Slices?

 - Slices are a flexible, dynamic view into the elements of an array.